fmorgner/newtype/source/doc/src/index.rst

                new_type

    The class template :cpp:class:`new_type` is designed to allow the creation of new types based on existing types.
-   Similarly to the Haskell newtype, this class template creates a new type that is layout equivalent to the underlying type.
+   Similarly to the newtype keyword in Haskell, this class template creates a new type that is layout equivalent to the underlying type.
+   During creation of the of new strong type, features can be derived using :cpp:any:`nt::deriving`.
+   Actual feature availability depends on the :cpp:any:`BaseType` chosen for :cpp:class:`new_type` instance.
+   For example, deriving :cpp:any:`nt::Show` for a :cpp:class:`new_type` instance over a type not supporting output on a standard output stream, will not cause the instance to be output-streamable.

    :tparam BaseType: |BaseTypeDoc|
    :tparam TagType: |TagTypeDoc|